ricCap/FADS/demo/README.md

 To simulate how FADS will work, run the `test.sh` command once the metrics are exposed at custom.metrics.k8s.io.
 Re-run the command `kubectl get deploy sample-metrics-app -o json | jq '.spec.template.spec.containers[0].resources'` and see that the resources have been scaled.

 The script increases the CPU limits/requests of the Deployment until the condition is met.
-Modify `AUTOSCALING_PERIOD_SECONDS` ro speed up/down the autoscaling.
+Modify `AUTOSCALING_PERIOD_SECONDS` to speed up/slow down the autoscaling.